gengwg/k8s/dex.md

 Dex Allow User to Securely Authenticate (LDAP) and Generate OAUTH2 Token which can be used to apply Kubernetes RBAC.
 Anyone with a valid unix account to be able to login to our kubernetes clusters via 'kubectl_login'.

+ID tokens are normally intended for sing-on, access tokens for calling protected APIs.

 ## Commands

 ### Verify Dex server working or not